Truth bomb time.

 Sometimes, we post about our parenting insecurities online, and we are met with backlash.
 Maybe it is in the form of a derisive comment or unwanted message.
 Maybe it’s in the form of a family member taking you aside in private at a gathering.
 But it happens to all moms.

 Knock on wood, this has not happened to me recently, but I wanted to address an epidemic that I see tainting social media on a daily basis.
 A mom makes an innocent post.
 Maybe she posts a picture of her messy house.
 Maybe it’s a picture of her baby drinking a bottle of formula.
-Maybe her kids are watching TV so she can get things done.
+Or maybe her kids are watching TV so she can get things done.

 Usually, most of her friends are supportive, their comments showing understanding, and the very 2018 sentiment of “You go, girl.”
 But sometimes… sometimes there is THAT PERSON.
 Maybe it’s an aunt that you haven’t seen in years but don’t have the heart to de-friend.
 Maybe it’s a friend from a mommy group.
 They see your post, and they can’t help but comment or message you telling you that you suck at this momming thing.